ak-seyam/FlowFree/README.md

 and same implies for other colors and neighbor variables

-despite being complex but we can easily check this constrain using a for loop and if condition here is pseudo code for it
+despite being complex but we can easily check this constrain using a for loop and if condition here is python code for it
 ```python
     comb_points_of_interest = [current_assignment_coord]
     comb_points_of_interest.extend(